jelu/lim-plugin-zonalizer/README.md

 An analyze is kept in memory while its queued or analyzing then it's store into a database for future access and long term storage.

+All analysis are kept in spaces for seperation, see Spaces for more information.

 ## Data Types

 The following data types are used: